SmileiPIC/Smilei/doc/Sphinx/Use/namelist.rst

   :default: ``[]``

-  A list of fields that should be stored in memory for all particles of this species for the duration of the timestep, instead of being located in temporary buffers.
+  A list of interpolated fields that should be stored in memory for all particles of this species, instead of being located in temporary buffers.
 These fields can then be accessed in some diagnostics such as :ref:`particle binning <DiagParticleBinning>` or :ref:`tracking <DiagTrackParticles>`.
 The available fields are ``"Ex"``, ``"Ey"``, ``"Ez"``, ``"Bx"``, ``"By"`` and ``"Bz"``.

+  Additionally, the work done by each component of the electric field is available as ``"Wx"``, ``"Wy"`` and ``"Wz"``.
+Contrary to the other interpolated fields, these quantities are accumulated over time.

 ----